Tasks

 Note

-The following type of equations are not yet supported
+The following types of equations are not yet supported:

 • Systems of inequalities